Hynexly

 That structure is useful because it tells you where each kind of answer lives:

-• What does the company actually sell?
+• What does the company actually earn revenue from?
 Go to Business.

 • What could break the thesis?
 Go to Risk Factors.